gvp-study/FCND-Controls-CPP/FCND-Controls-CPP.md

 2. Changed the the kpPosXY = 3, kpPosZ = 8 and KiPosZ = 2 to make it work for all three cases as shown in the video below.
+The KiPosZ value was critical to getting the red drone to reach its goal.

 <p align="center">
 <img src="docs/Scenario_4.mov" width="500"/>